dickhardt/node-a2p3/README.md

 ####Resource.call( api, [params], callback )

-Calls the API with any parameters.
+Calls the API with any parameters. **Resource.exchange()** MUST have been called previously.
 If the api is a to standaridized resource server, the host will be replaced with the first redirected resource server returned from the IX.
-To get results from all resource servers, use **Resource.callMultiple**
+To get results from all resource servers, use **Resource.callMultiple()**

 - api - the URL to the API
 - params - the parameters (if supplied) to be passed in the API.
 The required RS token parameter will be added automatically.